ProcessEight/watson-safari/README.md

     * Produce high-level overview of execution flow (possibly in form of flowchart, or just plain text description)
     * Whenever a new class is called, or a class outside the current module is called, add a new element to the flow chart

-## Objectives (Tasks are now monitored in github)

-- [x] Find a way to record every line of every PHP file that is executed
-    - Figure out which tool would be best
-        - Decision: Xdebug with Code and Branch Coverage
-    - Figure out which tracefile format would be best for parsing
-        - Decision: Use Xdebug's code coverage array format.
-This is different to the Xdebug tracer or profiler features.
-- [x] Use the prepend/append scripts and 'cover' the execution of the simplest possible `bin/magento` 'Hello world' command
-- [x] Parse the output of `xdebug_get_code_coverage()`
-- [x] Which flags to use?
-Experiment with flags passed to `xdebug_start_code_coverage()`
-    - All three possible flags (`XDEBUG_CC_DEAD_CODE | XDEBUG_CC_UNUSED | XDEBUG_CC_BRANCH_CHECK`) must be used to generate all the information we need
-- [x] Build a tool which can create the dot files for a flowchart by parsing the output of a really simple PHP script
-    - Using Xdebug's `magento/branch-coverage-to-dot.php` as a starting point
-    - Then move onto parsing the simplest possible Magento 2 script, e.g. A `bin/magento` command

 ## Considerations

 - Tool should be able to be run on any codebase, so the above can be generated